A Review of the Good Debut Album Ode to My Misery by Finnish Melodic Death Metal Band the Wake

-The musical style of The Wake
+The Musical Style of The Wake and the Band Members

 The Wake were a melodic death metal from Karjaa, Finland who were active between 1998 and 2008.
 Their debut album Ode to My Misery released in 2003 is a good mix of what can be classified as melodeath music.
 Melodeath is short for melodic death metal but for those that are not used to such shortened titles, let’s just say that The Wake were a group of five men whose goal was to play melodic death metal.
 The Wake were:

 - Kaj Michelsson: bass guitars, all vocals, and lyrics